 - Don’t forget other essentials – Wipes are not the only essentials that you are going to need.
 You will also need a first aid kit and travel sickness tablets, and anything else that you deem to be a necessity.

-- Make sure everyone has enough space – If your family car is not big enough for long journeys, it may be a good idea to rent a vehicle instead.
+- Make sure everyone has enough space – If your family car is not big enough for long journeys, it may be a good idea to rent a vehicle instead or even consider RV rentals.
 This will ensure that everyone has enough space for the journey.
 After all, no one wants to feel like they are crammed into a box when they are travelling.

 - Plan your route before you go – Last but not least, this is something we touched upon earlier, as it is important to schedule stops into your journey.
 It is also important to know how long the journey is going to take.
 Plus, you can look at the usual traffic for different times throughout the day to determine the best time to set off.